Conwy railway station: History

-The station was opened by the Chester and Holyhead Railway on 1 May 1848; it was closed as part of the Beeching cuts on 14 February 1966 but reopened on 29 June 1987 as a request stop.
+The station was opened by the Chester and Holyhead Railway on 1 May 1848.
+It was closed as part of the Beeching cuts on 14 February 1966 but reopened on 29 June 1987 as a request stop.
 Upon reopening, the Welsh spelling Conwy was adopted, in contrast to the Anglicised form Conway used until closure in 1966.

 The original station had substantial decorated mock-Tudor style buildings on both sides (being sited within the town walls), along with canopies and a footbridge - this was however demolished soon after closure and no trace now remains.
-The modern 1987 replacement has only basic amenities, no ticket office and shorter platforms.

 From 6 July 2020, trains did not call at the station due to the short platform and the inability to maintain social distancing between passengers and the guard when opening the train door.
 A limited service had returned by 29 March 2021.

 Facilities

-The station platforms can only fully accommodate 2 coaches.
-Services operated by longer DMUs that call at this station do so under 'local door operation', whereby passengers may only board or alight through one door of the train, usually the leading door of the second coach.
-This avoids obvious safety risks presented by passengers alighting from doors that are not adjacent to the platform.
 Each platform has an open sided shelter for waiting passengers, a customer help point, timetable poster boards and digital CIS displays.
 There is no ticketing provision and the station is unstaffed - tickets must be bought on the train or in advance of travel.
 Step-free access is available (via ramps) to both sides.